aws-samples/Customed-RSS-feed-with-Amazon-Bedrock/README.md

 - Amazon Bedrock (for intelligent filtering and contextualization)
 - Amazon CloudFront (for content distribution)

+A recommandation to move into production environment is to also add AWS WAF to enhance the security.

 The solution architecture is illustrated below:

 ![Solution Architecture](image/architecture.png)